-- Funk Accurate and confident performance on an instrument/vocals within an ensemble - Film Music and Leitmotifs Creative idiomatic composition for a movie trailer, accurate and thoughtful placement of FX and balanced mixing - Band Skills 1 (Musical Futures) Accurate and confident performance on an instrument/vocals within an ensemble - Song writing Creative and developing melodic and lyrical ideas that fit within a chord sequence - Jazz Improvising a solo within a 16 bar blues structure, accurate and confident playing of chords in swung time, good control of dynamics - Band Skills 2 (Musical Futures) Accurate and confident performance on an instrument/vocals within an ensemble
+- Funk Accurate and confident performance on an instrument/vocals within an ensemble - Film Music and Leitmotifs Creative idiomatic composition for a movie trailer, accurate and thoughtful placement of FX and balanced mixing - Band Skills (Musical Futures) Accurate and confident performance on an instrument/vocals within an ensemble - Song writing Creative and developing melodic and lyrical ideas that fit within a chord sequence - Indian Classical & Bhangra Performing Indian ragas and talas, choosing appropriate sounds in GarageBand, recording them and completing a similar process for Bhangra music.
+Accurate use of instrumentation, rhythm and texture. - Freestyle Accurate and confident performance on an instrument/vocals within an ensemble or creative and idiomatic composition using GarageBand